abinit/pseudo_dojo/pseudo_dojo/pseudos/ONCVPSP-PBE-PDv0.3/README.md

     5s, 5p, 5d, 6s in valence,  4f frozen in core.
 Has 1 f-projector for unbound 5f to improve transferability.
     Recommended for GS applications.

-  * Au-sp-new  (generate PBEsol): Todo Use this as default
+  * TODO Au-sp-new  (generate PBEsol): Todo Use this as default

 ## Hg: